The flaws of distro hopping and asking other people about their OS of choice

 Is the project actually active?

-All the major BSD variants and the major Linux distributions are actively developed.
+All the major BSD variants and the major independent Linux distributions are actively developed.
 Still, there is a big difference between the projects.
 OpenBSD is perhaps one of the smaller projects, compared to both FreeBSD and the major Linux distributions, yet both the developers and the community are extremely active.

 The more clearly you understand your problem, the more clearly you can determine the proper solution.